microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 10. Now return to the login page and try to login.
 On success you will be redirected to the CakePHP debug page.

-### Articles CRUD
+### Posts CRUD
-We will keep our blog posts in a table called articles.
+We will keep our blog posts in a table called posts.

 #### Add the Database Tables